It was a Wild Ride! Here’s the

 June 2013 – Then a road was built through the canyon for the demolition of the other 10 Room Building.

 The main floors and decks of both chalets were rebuilt

 After the Demolition, the property sat destroyed, without an entrance, for YEARS.
 We completely understood that Disaster Relief couldn’t fix the property enough to rebuild, but thought that since we rebuilt everything we could, and saved our Business, Disaster Relief “might” want to help fix the property?
 Perhaps just to make it safer?
 More appealing to look at from the highway?
 Slope it so that the cliffs are gone?
 But they said “NO”.

 2017 – AECON was replacing culverts on the highway and needed a place to put fill.
 Just when you think that the property will be destroyed forever….
 It starts getting filled!
 Thank you Aecon!

-So the property is terribly scarred from the Disaster, and since Disaster Relief used our Motel as the Cover Photo, to RAISE MONEY, and since we gave them all the money we raised….
-We thought they “might” want to help us fix the property.
+So the property is still terribly scarred from the Disaster, and since we gave Disaster Relief so much money, We thought they “might” want to help us fix the property.

 But Disaster Relief said “NO”.